Subscribe to our periodic newsletter and get latest, relevant information on healthy living

 High Blood Pressure

 There is direct correlation between increased body weight and blood pressure that is higher than normal range for given age.1,2 The cells in the body get their nutrients and oxygen via intricate network of blood vessels whereby the pumping or beating heart exerts fluid pressure and movement within these vessels.
-Normal adult pressure is 120/80 mm Hg, the upper number stands for systolic pressure or pressure within blood vessels (primarily major arteries and arterioles) during contraction of the heart, while the lower number called the diastolic pressure represents the pressure within the above blood vessels during relaxation or non-contracting time of the heart.
+Normal, resting adult pressure is 120/80 mm Hg, the upper number stands for systolic pressure or pressure within blood vessels (primarily major arteries and arterioles) during contraction of the heart, while the lower number called the diastolic pressure represents the pressure within the above blood vessels during relaxation or non-contracting time of the heart.
 Generally, high blood pressure or hypertension (defined as greater than or equal to 140/90 mm Hg) is present in individuals with moderate overweight or obesity, most notably in persons with high degree of abdominal or upper body fat.3 The high blood pressure greatly increases the chance of stroke and its potential harmful effects if a major stroke occurs in such individuals.1,2,3 Interestingly, a comprehensive study confirmed the link between onset of stroke and obesity; the greater the obesity, the higher the risk of having a stroke.4 Additionally, high blood pressure is major contributing factor in developing coronary heart disease, blocked arteries or precipitating heart attacks since increased blood (or vascular) pressure triggers set of inflammatory, cellular, and physiological changes within blood vessels and other organs that supply nutrients and oxygen to tissues of the body and the heart itself.

 Diabetes is leading cause of morbidity and mortality in U.S.A. and major health issue worldwide.
 There are more than 26 million people with frank diabetes also known as adult-onset or Type 2 diabetes.5 As the name implies, Type 2 diabetes affects mostly adult population that is characterized by body’s inability to regulate normal levels of blood sugar or glucose between meals, after meals or snacks, and even after state of fasting.
 A digestive organ called the pancreas makes and releases protein called insulin that along with another protein called glucagon also made in the pancreas function to properly regulate blood glucose levels throughout the day, especially in response to eating or intake of food.
 Insulin works to bring down blood sugar (or glucose) levels after meals or food intake by stimulation of the body’s cells to uptake glucose into such cells.
 Glucose is the primary source of energy for nearly all of cellular functions and reactions; thus glucose is necessary and required molecule for the body to properly function.
 In people who have Type 2 diabetes, individuals secrete sufficient amounts of insulin, but the insulin is unable to function normally to cause uptake of blood glucose into various cells of the body and hence blood sugar levels remain high.
 However, in many people with Type 2 diabetes, initially they have adequate levels of insulin, but develop insulin deficiency later in the progression of this disorder.
 It is known that chronically high or unregulated blood sugar levels damages cells and minute blood vessels, inhibits formation of new blood vessels, alters cell membranes, and surface proteins among other biochemical changes.
 Basically, without proper regulation of blood sugar levels can cause detrimental effects on body’s organs especially on the kidneys, heart and major blood vessels, eyes, dental tissue (periodontal or gum disease), nervous system tissues, and blood vessels in the extremities or peripheral vasculature.
 People with poorly-controlled Type 2 diabetes can experience kidney failure, vision problems including blindness, are prone to common infections, and leg amputations stemming from impaired sensation in lower limbs, localized ulcers and poor wounding from cellular and tissue damage induced by high levels of blood sugar or glucose levels.